 We may acquire, make investments in, or enter into strategic alliances or joint ventures with, companies engaged in businesses that are similar or complementary to ours.
 If we make such acquisitions or investments or enter into strategic alliances, we will face certain risks inherent in such transactions.
 For example, gaining regulatory approval for significant acquisitions or investments could be a lengthy process and there can be no assurance of a successful outcome and we could increase our leverage in connection with acquisitions or investments.
 We could face difficulties in managing and integrating newly acquired operations.
 Additionally, such transactions would divert management resources and may result in the loss of artists or songwriters from our rosters.
 If we invest in companies involved in new businesses or develop our own new business opportunities, we will need to integrate and effectively manage these new businesses before any new line of business can become successful, and as such its progress and success are uncertain.
 In addition, investments in new business may result in an increase in capital expenditures to build infrastructure to support our new initiatives.
 We cannot assure you that if we make any future acquisitions, investments, strategic alliances or joint ventures that they will be completed in a timely manner, that they will be structured or financed in a way that will enhance our credit-worthiness and allow for continued payment of regular dividends or that they will meet our strategic objectives or otherwise be successful.
 We also may not be successful in implementing appropriate operational, financial and management systems and controls to achieve the benefits expected to result from these transactions.
 Failure to effectively manage any of these transactions could result in material increases in costs or reductions in expected revenues, or both.
-In addition, if any new business in which we invest or which we attempt to develop does not progress as planned, we may not recover the f
+In addition, if any new business in which we invest or which we attempt to develop does not progress as planned, we may not recover the funds and resources we have expended and this could have a negative impact on our businesses or our company as a whole.